teryfly/US-Core-R4/source/pages/all-meds.md

 #### Get All Medications

-Note that the `intent` = "plan" applies not only to reported medications but also resources that represent provider plans.
-Thus additional filtering to exclude provider plans may be required.
+<mark>Note that the `intent` = "plan" applies not only to reported medications but also resources that represent provider plans.
+Thus additional filtering to exclude provider plans may be required.</mark>

 1. Get all medications for a patient by querying MedicationRequest using the search parameters `patient` = [id] and `intent` = "order,plan".
 See [MedicationRequest Quick Start] for further details.
 Note that this query may include resources that represent provider plans which may need to be filtered out.